Sbu993/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Positive anything is better than negative nothing
+1. Positive anything is better than negative nothing

-The last digit
+2. The last digit

-I sometimes suffer from insomnia.
+3. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game

+4. Hexadecimal printing

+6. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need